hyochan/dooboo-ui-legacy/packages/CalendarCarousel/README.md

 ```
 ### CalendarCarousel
-The Calendar Carousel is a functional component that returns the function 'renderCalendars()' wrapped inside of a ScrollView.
+The Calendar Carousel is a functional component that returns three functions 'renderCalendar()' wrapped inside of a ScrollView.

 ```tsx
 <SafeAreaView